Importantus/crdt-with-suggestion-mode/README.md

-# CRDTs with suggestion mode support
+# Suggestion Mode for Raw Text Editing

 This monorepo contains libraries for building collaborative editing applications with suggestion (track changes) support, based on the Collabs CRDT framework.